konnir/open_ai_clip_tests/README.md

       }

 ## Demo UI:
-* with chrome / other borowser LOCAL_HOST://8081
+* with chrome / other browser LOCAL_HOST://8081
 * upload image
 * get the top categories on the image

 ## Limitation:
-This is a **demo program** and as so will be workig under those limitatino (might serve more but not tested on other than the below):
+This is a **demo program** and as so will be working under those limitation (might serve more but not tested on other than the below):
 * Binary file (png or jpg - clip accept more, let's focus for testing purpose, you can send any size since it will be converted to 224x224 anyway and maybe in production we should limit to save our system)
-* Text (english only - max 50 words, clip accept 77 tokens but i'm limiting to focus for testing purposes - for simplicitywe assume 128 ASCII.
+* Text (english only - max 50 words, clip accept 77 tokens but i'm limiting to focus for testing purposes - for simplicity we assume 128 ASCII.
 * Simple server to concentrate the demo on the functionality asked: no implementation of "feedback" API for now, 1 error fits all, not relating to security and user authentication at all, simple logs, counters in the logs - if some or all are expected, please let me know and I will implement?

-## Examplese API:
+## Examples API:
 ### POST HOST:8081//syte_test/embeddings
 example, sending image and description with the same ID: